Table of Contents

 By definition, creating added value is about widening the gap between price and input costs.
 Companies can increase added value in two ways.
 First, they create incentives for customers to be willing to pay higher prices.
 Second, they lower costs.

-And in each of the activities in Porter’s value chain, companies can manage costs optimally, enabling more efficient business, lower total costs, and higher profit margins.
+In each of the activities in Porter’s value chain, companies can manage costs optimally, enabling more efficient business, lower total costs, and higher profit margins.
 In addition, companies can also stimulate customers to be willing to spend more, such as through branding.

 The main activities are divided into five and how companies can create value; here are examples:

-Support activities cover four subcategories, and within each, companies can add value, for example by:
+Support activities cover four subcategories, and within each, companies can add value, for example, by:

-Example of how to add value
+Example of how to add value to products

 Additional features or functions